Mistakes to Avoid When Choosing

 Take Reviews and Testimonials at Face Value

 Not all Review Sites and testimonials are created equal.
-You need to be wary of most all Review sites today.
-Online hosting reviews sites pop up every single day, but a majority of them are nothing but farce.
+You need to be wary of most all Hosting Review websites today.
+Online hosting reviews sites pop up every single day, but a majority of them are nothing but affiliates.
 They make money if you click on a link through their website.
-It is thus very important for us to make sure that the website can be trusted and verified
+It is very important for you to make sure that the website is a legitimate review website.
+That can be trusted and verified.

 See our blog on Hosting Review Websites.

-As you will see even sites like Trust Pilot cannot be trusted
+As you will see even sites like Trust Pilot cannot be full trusted

 Not knowing the Disk Space and Bandwidth Usage

 If you have already subscribed to 1000 MB disk space and 1000 GB bandwidth, you are all set to run a big show.
 With this bandwidth, you do not have to worry about transfer limit even if your site gets thousands of hits in a day.
-But if you start with 2 GB bandwidth and will not upgrade shortly, you will face the downtime problem.
+But if you start with only 2 GB bandwidth per month you could face downtime problems.
+And if you go over your space limit your website will stop responding

 Not Understanding the SEO Implications of Web Hosting

 If you think that any free hosting will work, you are wrong.
 Cheap hosting will cause issues that can hurt your SEO efforts.
 Slow site speed, database connection errors, sharing a hosting account with poor quality spammy sites can damage your credibility to your users as well as Google Search Bots.
 With exceeded bandwidth limits, prolonged runtime errors, internal server errors, you may even end up blacklisting your site with Google or Bing.
-No matter how big your SEO team is or how good they are at building links, without a reliable host in place, you sure will not succeed in marketing your products.
+No matter how big your SEO team is or how good they are at building links, without a reliable host in place, you will encounter problems.

 You may have encountered promotional ads like Unlimited or Free for Life while browsing various web hosts.
 Does this really mean that everything is unlimited?